 Congratulations!
 You’ve made it to the end of our deep dive on merchant accounts!
 It’s probably tough to take in so much information at one time but you should (hopefully) have a good understanding of what a merchant account is and the role that it plays in a wider payment processing system.

 Now that you know what a merchant account is, the next step is to get one in place for your business.
-Now, we’ve covered this in some detail in our article What is the cheapest way to buy merchant services? but I’ll give you a quick summary here as well.

 There are four main channels to buy a merchant account and there’s a huge variation in what you’ll be charged in each.
 Here’s a super quick rundown.

 - Banks: Most banks have a load of business customers and those customers need payment services like point-of-sale systems, card terminals and merchant accounts.
 Instead of sending their customers to third-party providers, banks resell merchant services from other companies.
-Banks know that their business customers are unlikely to look around so ratchet up the processing fees on the products they resell.
+Merchant banks know that their business customers are unlikely to look around so ratchet up the processing fees on the products they resell.

 - Payment Processor: Card processors will also sell merchant accounts directly to customers.
 However, individual small business hold virtually no bargaining power so are generally quoted fairly uncompetitive rates.

 - Independent Sales Organisations (ISOs): ISOs are organisations that resell a payment processor’s service to a group of merchants.
 Because they represent a large group of merchants, they’re offered much better deals — typically up to 40% lower than the card processor’s direct quote.
 ISOs are a great option but it’s difficult to accurately (and quickly) compare their deals.